Ficool

 Inside, nestled in cloth padding, lay a sword.

 Wang Ben's breath caught.
-He lifted the weapon carefully, feeling its weight settle into his grip.
+He lifted the weapon with both hands, feeling its weight settle into his grip.
 The blade was straight, single-edged, roughly two and a half feet of polished steel.
 No ornamentation.
 No flourishes.
 Just clean lines and perfect balance.

 He turned it in the light.
 The edge gleamed, sharp enough to split a hair.
 The steel had a faint pattern in it, subtle waves that spoke of careful folding during the forging process.